 Playbooks in FortiSOAR allows you to automate your security processes across external systems while respecting the business process required for your organization to function.
 For more information, see the Playbooks Guide.

-Connectors provide you with the ability to retrieve data from custom sources and perform automated operations.
-FortiSOAR has already developed a number of connectors and also provides you with a Connector Building wizard using which you can develop custom connectors that can retrieve data from custom sources.
+Connectors provide you the ability to retrieve data from custom sources and perform automated operations.
 For more information, see Connectors Guide.

-Schedules in FortiSOAR allow you to schedule playbooks to run at regular intervals.
+Schedules in FortiSOAR allows you to schedule playbooks to run at regular intervals.
 For more information, see the Schedules chapter.

 Schedules as a module is removed, i.e., you will not find schedules on the

-SLA Templates in FortiSOAR can be used to create an in-built SLA management for incidents and alerts.
+SLA Templates in FortiSOAR can be use to create an in-built SLA management for incidents and alerts.
 For more information, see the SLA Management chapter in the "Administration Guide."

 The Resources Component is a collection of all modules typically related to components stored in FortiSOAR such as attachments and templates.